neuropoly/intranet.neuro.polymtl.ca/onboarding/dropbox-google-drive.md

 # Dropbox/Google Drive

-This is the organization of each student's folder with Nikola and/or Julien.
-You can use Dropbox or Google Drive, but not both (to avoid duplication).
-Please let us know which one you want to use, then please organize folders as follows:
+This is the organization of each student's folder, hosted on Google Drive.
+Please organize folders as follows:

 | Folder        | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |